qhammad99/Node-Server-Monitoring-with-Prometheus_and_Grafana/Readme.md

 Grafana is a GUI tool, which will provide use beautiful Visuals.
 We will connect Grafana server with prometeus server to display those values in beautifule graphs.

+    Grafana will hold data for some days.
+Not permanent.
+Currently it is holding data for 15 Days.

 Docker image used for grafana server is

 ***grafana/grafana-oss***